CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 * `RECURRING` - activated automatically on schedule (see `recurrence`)
 * `SCENARIO_SPECIFIC` - automatically invoked once on scenario start.
 * `AVATAR_DEATH` - automatically invoked whenever the current avatar dies (it will be run with the avatar as `u`), if after it the player is no longer dead they will not die, if there are multiple EOCs they all be run until the player is not dead.
 * `NPC_DEATH` - EOCs can only be assigned to run on the death of an npc, in which case u will be the dying npc and npc will be the killer.
+If after it npc is no longer dead they will not die, if there are multiple they all be run until npc is not dead.
 * `OM_MOVE` - EOCs trigger when the player moves overmap tiles
 * `PREVENT_DEATH` - whenever the current avatar dies it will be run with the avatar as `u`, if after it the player is no longer dead they will not die, if there are multiple they all be run until the player is not dead.
 * `EVENT` - EOCs trigger when a specific event given by "required_event" takes place.